-It is a commonly held fallacy that short stories are somehow easier to write than novels – and certainly they’re, well, shorter.
-But that’s about it.
+It’s not true that short stories are easier to write than novels.
+They’re certainly shorter but have equally complex demands.
 A perfect piece of short fiction is as hard to achieve as a finely wrought item of jewellery.
-It demands precision, supreme control, and a good strong tale at its heart.
+It calls for precision, supreme control, and a good strong tale at its heart.

 Meanwhile, to get you started, here are five essential tips: